-The 69 MW Ardenville wind facility is a wholly owned facility that is comprised of 23, 3.0 MW Vestas V90 wind turbines on 80 metre towers, and is located approximately eight kilometres south of Fort Macleod, Alberta, adjacent to the Company's Macleod Flats wind facility.
+The 69 MW Ardenville wind facility is a wholly owned facility that consists of 23 3.0 MW Vestas V90 wind turbines on 80-metre towers, and is located approximately eight kilometres south of Fort Macleod, Alberta, adjacent to the Company's Macleod Flats wind facility.
 This facility began commercial operations in November 2010.
-Generation from this facility is subject to the terms of a TransAlta PPA that terminates in 2033.
-In 2018 the Ardenville wind farm was granted an extension to create carbon credits under SGER (as defined below) until October 2023 and is entitled to receive EcoENERGY payments until 2020.
+Generation from this facility is subject to the terms of a PPA with TransAlta (a "TransAlta PPA") that terminates in 2033.
+In 2018, the Ardenville wind facility was granted an extension to create offset credits under the Alberta Technology Innovation and Emissions Reduction ("TIER") Regulation until October 2023 and was entitled to receive ecoENERGY payments until November 2020.

-Blue Trail
+Blue Trail and Macleod Flats

-The 66 MW Blue Trail wind facility is a wholly owned facility that is comprised of 22, 3.0 MW Vestas V90 wind turbines on 80 metre towers, and is located in southern Alberta, near Fort Macleod.
+The 66 MW Blue Trail wind facility is a wholly owned facility that consists of 22 3.0 MW Vestas V90 wind turbines on 80-metre towers, and is located in southern Alberta, near Fort Macleod.
 This facility began commercial operations in November 2009.
 Generation from this facility is subject to the terms of a TransAlta PPA that terminates in 2033.
-The Blue Trail wind farm creates carbon credits under SGER until September 2022 and is entitled to receive EcoENERGY payments until November 2019.
+The Blue Trail wind facility creates carbon offset credits under the TIER system until September 2022 and was entitled to receive ecoENERGY payments until November 2019.